bumptech/nitro/docs/nitro.md

 conditions, message delimiting, etc.

-Sockets can also be set to be "secure", in which case NaCl-based public-key encryption is used.
+Sockets can also be set to be "secure", in which case libsodium-based public-key encryption is used.
 These secure sockets can be given a required public key the peer socket must present to authenticate the connection (and protect against